︎ ︎ ︎

 GRADE 2 BUILDING RENOVATION

-Set in a site of special and scientific interest (SSSI) this conversion of a 1850s grade II listed barn into a zero carbon, ultra-eco adaptive residence for the farm drew on local eco-farming knowledge.
+Set in a site of special and scientific interest (SSSI) this conversion of a 1850s grade II listed barn into a zero carbon, ultra-eco adaptive commercial farm residence drew on local eco-farming knowledge and diversity.
 By retrofitting first we made the derelict barn relevant and agile again through adopting a more humane mandate to tackle the climate crisis.
 Our “hacking and honing” approach made this transformation super green by making the historic fabric highly insulative and future proofed for the slow type of heat generated by compact ground source heat pumps (Nibe F1245 8kW), freeing up space previously wasted by redundant tanked heating systems and saving £400 per year on a fossil fuel equivalent heating system.
 This super green approach places greater emphasis on material choices based on a desire to capture, enhance and retain sunlight and mark the colours and tones of the Northern European seasons.
 This mimics the UK swing to low energy zero carbon electrified heating alternatives that we have tested in our practice based research on earlier projects including ︎PopUpUte, Mountsorrell House, ︎21st Century Span and ︎the Helix.

 The birch plywood clad interior reveals our painstaking research into humble timber craft often found in formal and informal Japanese dining spaces Chashitsu (tea houses) and Izakaya (taverns).